ET-BE/MBED-Biomechatronics-MCU/README.md

 **After selecting IMU mode with the USB connected, the board jumps to passive mode (red blinking led)**

  * The expected signature was not received from the IMU sensor.
 Make sure the sensor is connected properly.

+## Compile

+You can compile the program for the MBED controller using MBED Studio.

+## Update Firmware

+To update the firmware on your board either, either installed MBED Studio and compile and write the software, or download a precompiled image and write it the MCU.

+To install a precompiled image, download an image from the releases section.
+Then connect your MUC to your computer using the "SDA USB" port.
+The device will appear in your file browser as removable storage named "DAPLINK".
+Now simply copy or move the *.bin file unto the device and wait for any blinking to stop.
+Then click the "Reset" button or reconnect it entirely.